yothgewalt/einemutigeschlacht/README.md

                         speaker: "Oriented Kingdoms",
                         mentor: "College in somewhere"
                       },
- challenge: "Get into university and college and then let's talk later" }
+ challenge: "Get into university and then let's talk later" }
 ```
 <p align="center">